sebastianfeldmann/phpbu/README.md

 ```
 phpbu [option]

   --bootstrap=<file>       A "bootstrap" PHP file that is included before the backup.
   --configuration=<file>   A phpbu xml config file.
   --colors                 Use colors in output.
   --debug                  Display debugging information during backup generation.
+  --generate-configuration Create a new configuration skeleton.
   --limit=<subset>         Limit backup execution to a subset.
   --simulate               Perform a trial run with no changes made.
+  --restore                Print a restore guide.
   -h, --help               Print this usage information.
   -v, --verbose            Output more verbose information.
   -V, --version            Output version information and exit.
 ```

 ### Usage Examples